GuillaumeGomez/this-week-in-rust-docs/_posts/2016-7-4-this-week-in-rust-docs-11.md

 # Latest news

-In the last team meeting (renamed "schrodinger's doc meeting", thanks for the idea [@jonathandturner](https://github.com/jonathandturner) for the idea!), we mainly talked about The Rust Doc Days.
+In the last team meeting (renamed "schrodinger's doc meeting", thanks for the idea [@jonathandturner](https://github.com/jonathandturner)!), we mainly talked about The Rust Doc Days.
 The feedback is globally good but I'll let read the great [post](https://facility9.com/2016/07/rust-doc-days-follow-up/) that [@peschkaj](https://github.com/peschkaj) wrote about it.

 # Current opened issues